egor-tensin/linux-status/README.md

 Simple Linux status web pages.

-Shows your `top`, systemd units & timers, etc.
+Shows your `top`, systemd units & timers, allows you to reboot, etc.

 What it looks like
 ------------------